bennadel/git-cheat-sheet/README.md

 # All the file-changes should now be in the `my-feature` branch as staged
 # edits ready to be committed.
 git commit -m "This feature is done and awesome."

+# Delete the old backup branch as it is no longer needed.
+You will have to
+# force delete (`-D`) it since it was never merged into `master`.
+git branch -D my-feature-backup
 ```